MLK Road Project

 The intersection will be completely closed north/south and east/west.
 Local traffic is permitted from Orange Ave. north to the work zone and from ISB south to the work zone.

 All through traffic will be routed around the area via Orange Ave., US 1, ISB and Lockhart St. Pedestrian access will be maintained to the businesses within the work zone.
-Phase 1 is expected to take less than one month.

 PHASE 2: Orange Avenue to Magnolia Avenue